Dead Boys (EP): Background

 Sam Fender grew up in North Shields in North Tyneside.
 He began listening to Bruce Springsteen's albums after his brother introduced him to the albums Darkness on the Edge of Town and Born to Run.
 At the age of 13 he began to write his own music inspired by Springsteen as well as Oasis and Joni Mitchell.
-He started to perform open mic nights with his brother where he would cover Jimi Hendrix songs as well as noughties indie rock songs.
+He started to perform open mic nights with his brother where he would cover Jimi Hendrix songs as well as nineties indie rock songs.
 After he turned 18 he began performing paid gigs at restaurants.

 At the age of 18, he was spotted performing by Ben Howard's manager who quickly took him on as a client.
 Following brief acting roles on the shows Vera and Wolfblood, Fender released his debut single "Play God" on 30 March 2017.
 It was Fender's first single to chart, reaching number 51 in Scotland and 89 on the UK Singles Chart.
 "Play God" was featured on the soundtrack for FIFA 19.

 In 2018, Fender was placed on BBC's Sound of 2018 shortlist alongside Billie Eilish, Khalid, Lewis Capaldi and winner Sigrid.
 He released his single "Dead Boys" which was premiered as Annie Mac's Hottest Record in the World.
 Fender released his debut EP, Dead Boys, on 20 November 2018, featuring the album tracks "Dead Boys", "That Sound" and "Leave Fast".
 Alongside the EP's release, he embarked on a UK headline tour which included 3 nights at "Omeara" in London.

 Talking about the EP, Rough Trade wrote, "Dead Boys deals explicitly with male suicide and mental health issues, and has caused outpourings of emotion among a growing band of followers", noted the "slower, plantive chords" of Leave Fast and "spiky riffing" on Poundshop Kardashians, and said that "That Sound wriggles and bangs through a melody that supports the big-hearted idea that music keeps Sam Fender on the straight and narrow."

 In 2019, Fender won the Critics' Choice Award at the Brit Awards.